tonijjohnson2024-ux/vmware-prereqs/README.md

 Log in to the portal.

-### Download VMware Workstation

 Choose VMware Workstation 17 for Personal Use

 Download the installer for your system.

-Go to download file on your computer click the download and click next until download starts

 </p>
 <br />